BigPolarBear1/factorization/README.md

 I'm going to take a break for a few hours... so if anyone wants to stop me.. before I write these last few lines of code... now is the time.. else I wish you all the best of luck.
 Not that I particularly feel bad about it, because to be honest, you all had it coming lol.

+I remember this so called "prodigy" who did math at MIT or some shit, mocking me on twitter for working on factorization.
+Losers like that really piss me off.
+Fucking pseudo intellectuals.
+99.99% of academia, PHDs included.. they are just assholes with a good memories and too much ego.
+The systems this world is build on is a joke, it rewards all the wrong people.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>